BECAUSE WE CARE: VISITOR GUIDELINES

 Outpatient services and procedures in hospital: Two visitors in the waiting room, as capacity allows.

-Labor & Delivery: Two designated support persons may be present at all times.
-Children/siblings
+Labor & Delivery: One support person may be present at all times.
+Additional visitor permitted

 Lynn Cancer Institute

 To continue protecting our immunocompromised cancer patients, we are limiting